Most people know they can get a no-claims bonus for their car. But did you know you can build no-claims discount on your home insurance as well?

 Compare home insurance quotes

-Many people might then meet the cost of smaller claims from their own pocket.
+As a result many policyholders might decide to meet the cost of smaller claims from their own pocket.
 This may seem rather daft - what’s the point of having insurance if you end up paying any claims yourself?

-The point is that the policy is still there to meet the cost of expensive claims, such as fire, flood, burglary or a burst pipe.
-Here, claiming makes more sense.
+The point is that the policy is still there to meet the cost of expensive claims, such as those for fire, flood, burglary or a burst pipe.
+Here, claiming tends to make more sense.

 By paying smaller claims yourself, you might be able to keep the cost to a minimum.

-This protection usually allows you to make one or two claims in a year without impacting your no-claims bonus.
+This protection usually allows you to make 1 or 2 claims in a year without impacting your no-claims bonus.

-The best way of protecting your no-claims discount is to avoid having to make a claim on your home insurance policy in the first place.
+The best way of protecting your no-claims discount is not make a claim on your home insurance policy in the first place.
 That means doing your best to deter thieves and prevent damage and accidents.

 You should also keep your property maintenance up-to-date.
 By solving small problems today, you can prevent a bigger problem developing later.